When all the varmints of hell and worse are snappin’ at your boot heels, trust the gun that’s shomer shabbos.

 That ain’t the way of the real world, and that ain’t the way of Merkabah Rider.
 I like my chocolate in my peanut butter.

-Read some reviews, culled from around the web.
+Read some reviews, culled from around the web, or click on a cover to the right and read an excerpt.

 Merkabah Rider: Tales of a High Planes Drifter